Saturday, November 16

 12:30 pm - 3:30 pm

-Join us at Abbotsford Exhibition Park on November 16th for a 3 hour workshop that covers the essential information that families need to know during the start of their autism journey.
+Join us in Abbotsford on November 16th for a 3 hour workshop that covers the essential information that families need to know during the start of their autism journey.

 - Basic information about autism